jorgeandrespadilla/angular-quickstart-app/README.md

 npm run test
 ```

+Additional commands:
-> To run the tests in watch mode, use `npm run test:watch`.
+- To run the tests in watch mode, use `npm run test:watch`.

-To use all the available Vitest options, just run `vitest` command in the terminal:
-- `npx cross-env NODE_ENV=test vitest` to run the tests in watch mode (tests are run in watch mode by default)
+- To run the tests using Vitest UI Mode, use `npm run test:ui`.
-- `npx cross-env NODE_ENV=test vitest --coverage` to generate a coverage report
+- To generate a coverage report, use `npm run test:coverage`.
-- `npx cross-env NODE_ENV=test vitest --ui` to run the tests using Vitest UI Mode

 > **Note:** By default, Vitest sets the `NODE_ENV` to `test` when running the tests.
 However, we prefer to explicitly set the `NODE_ENV` to `test` to avoid any issues.